 After working on his EP Charles Grigsby, Charles set out to reorient his music field in 2008.
 He joined the group Croonerz and performed Top 40 Hits in local venues across northeast Ohio.

-Charles and musicians from the Oberlin Conservatory of Music held a benefit concert at The First Church in Oberlin, Ohio on September 11, 2011.
-The band helped raise funds for The Underground Railroad Project, which highlighted Oberlin's prominent role as Station 99 on the Underground Railroad.
+Charles also held a benefit concert at The First Church in Oberlin, Ohio on September 11, 2011 along with musicians from the Oberlin Conservatory of Music.
+Together they helped raise funds for The Underground Railroad Project, which highlighted Oberlin's prominent role as Station 99 on the Underground Railroad.

 A NEW WAY